-Heat and humidity conspire for discomfort, dangerJuly 21st, 2011 in Health
+Heat and humidity conspire for discomfort, dangerJuly 21, 2011 in Medicine & Health / Health

 (AP) -- When it comes to the discomfort and health risks of the current heat wave, it's not just the heat or the humidity - it's both.